MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/NXP_Debugging.md

 > - NXP i.MX 8M Mini EVK
 > - NXP i.MX 8M Nano EVK

-On supported NXP EVK boards, a serial controller is exposed through the micro-USB port using an FTDI serial-to-USB chip.
+On supported NXP EVK boards, a serial controller is exposed through the micro-USB port via an FTDI serial-to-USB chip.
 When the EVK board's micro-USB port is connected to your host computer, it appears on your host computer as a set of virtual COM ports.

 ### Install the FTDI virtual COM port driver on your host computer

+On your host computer, download the FTDI virtual COM port driver from the [FTDI website](https://ftdichip.com/Drivers/vcp-drivers/) and install the driver.

 The FTDI virtual COM port driver enables COM ports to be enumerated on your host computer when you connect it to the micro-USB port on the NXP EVK boards.